Tyler-Shockman/github-users-api/README.md

 from within the application directory and the application should start up.

-PERMISSION ERRORS: If you get permission errors you may need to make the maven wrapper to executable.
+PERMISSION ERRORS: If you get permission errors you may need to make the maven wrapper executable.
 You can do this by running:
 ```bash
 chmod +x mvnw
 ```